erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 ------------------------------

  * General [error handling rules][error-handling] apply.

- * Invalid `hei_id` values (i.e. references to HEIs which are not covered by this host) MUST result in a HTTP 400 error.

  * Invalid (or unknown) `iia_id` and `iia_code` values MUST be **ignored**.
    Servers MUST return a valid (HTTP 200) XML response in such cases, but the